w3c/wcag3/guidelines/groups/image-and-media-alternatives/captions/visual-indicators-360.md

 title: Visual indicators in 360-degree space
 ---

-In 360-degree digital environments, the direction of a sound or speech is indicated when :term[audio] is heard from outside the current view.
+In 360-degree digital environments, the direction of a sound or speech is indicated when :term[audio] is heard from outside the current :term[view].

 :::example
 * **Visual indicators:** An arrow with an outline pointing to the speaker or the direction of a sound